mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 When you sell a house, the buyer has to put down a deposit of 1-5% to hold their claim on the house.
 If financing falls through or the buyer changes their mind, the seller keeps the money as compensation for the time they lost.

 When you sell a business at TinyPilot's scale, there's no deposit.
-You can invest hundreds of hours into preparing reports during due diligence, reveal all your confidential business secrets, and spend thousands negotiating legal documents and still walk away with nothing if the buyer backs out.
+You can invest hundreds of hours into preparing reports for due diligence, reveal all your confidential business secrets, and spend thousands of dollars negotiating legal documents and still walk away with nothing if the buyer backs out.

 As due diligence stretched on, my negotiating position became markedly weaker.
-Before I signed the LOI, I could easily move on to the next buyer.
+Before signing the LOI, I could easily move on to the next buyer.
 By month two of due diligence, walking away from the deal meant restarting this costly and time-consuming process from zero.
 I'd also risk TinyPilot's sales slipping after so many months being distracted from the business.

 {{<img src="due-diligence.webp" alt="Cartoon of a man growing increasingly weak as he receives due diligence requests over several weeks">}}